pickettj/syllabus-converter/boilerplate_policies/llm-ai.md

 # Large Language Models (AI)

-## Philosophical Approach
+Artificial Intelligence (well, *sort of* — what we casually refer to as AI) is with us now and it's not going anywhere, so our approach to learning and coursework must adapt.

 What you refer to as 'AI' is more specifically a Large Language Model or LLM: essentially, these systems are trained on vast corpora of human-produced text to identify statistical patterns in language.
 LLMs can generate remarkably coherent responses to queries, though they don't truly 'understand' content the way humans do.
 This potent technology is transforming every field, and history is no exception.

-In history classes of yore (i.e., just several years ago), many collegiate history classes would have featured tasks such as assembling a literature review, writing an analytical essay, or deriving insights from a primary source.
+Tasks such as assembling a literature review, writing an analytical essay, or deriving insights from a primary source, are all fundamental activities for most collegiate history classes.
 Because these tasks are all closely related to textual corpora, LLMs are quite good at them, which means we as historians now have a powerful new tool at our disposal — which you will make use of in this course.
+Of course, powerful new tools bring dangers and drawbacks along with possibilities.

+## Philosophical Approach
-Especially in the short term, this scale of change is threatening, and creates new challenges of intellectual honesty and course policies: How do we differentiate between your intellectual labor and that of the LLM?
+Especially in the short term, the scale of change brought by LLMs is threatening, and creates new challenges of intellectual honesty and course policies: How do we differentiate between your intellectual labor and that of the LLM?
 What is the point of artificially separating you from a tool that you will have in the "real world"?

 These questions have forced humanists and social scientists (historians are both) to reconsider what is at the core of the field: a critical assessment of what constitutes historical evidence, and making sense of that evidence through analytical reasoning.
 AI shifts the focus away from the *products* of these pursuits and toward *research skills* and *habits of mind*: the fact that a machine can now competently produce an analytical essay with no grammatical errors and based on primary sources makes an ability to critically evaluate those products more important than ever.

+### Ethics
+As new as this new technology may seem, many of the ethical challenges are all too familiar.
+Long before AI, one could submit a paper written by someone else, or neglect to properly credit an idea with a citation.
+In many (perhaps most) cases, we can apply the same ethical guidelines to the use of AI that we have always used.
+Foremost among them is *transparency*: when in doubt, err on the side of acknowledging the methods used to complete an assignment.

-### LLM Policies
+## LLM Policies

 This course embraces the "broad use" level of AI [policy specified by the Center for Teaching and Learning](https://teaching.pitt.edu/resources/teaching-with-generative-ai/):